 Al-Suraihi, Samikon, Al-Suraihi and Ibrahim (2021) opined that job stress is an important issue in an organization that affect employees' turnover.
 Stress can bring undesirable impacts on employees thus, creating organisational job dissatisfaction (Leather et al., 2003).
 People with a higher percentage of occupational stress may feel unhappy working in the organisation (Ali, Zhang & Aman, 2021) hence, tend to leave.
 Sewwandi and Perere (2016) examined the impact of job stress on employees' turnover intentions among machine operators in reputed apparel firm in Sri Lanka.
 The outcome of the study shows that there is a positive and significance relationship between job stress and employees' turnover intention.
-Ji-Young and Wang (2019) studied the relationship between job stress has a positive and significance relationship with turnover intention.
+Ji-Young and Wang (2019) studied the relationship between job stress and employees' turnover intentions in public companies of Korea.
+The result shows that job stress has a positive and significance relationship with turnover intention.
 Ali, (2013) explored the relationship between occupational stress and turnover intentions among hospital nurses in Isfahan, Iran.
 The study shows that occupational stress was positively associated with nurses' turnover intentions.
 Pasha and Rezaei (2021) investigated the relationship between job stress and turnover intention in respect to employee in Iran.
 The result shows that job stress relates positively to employee turnover intention.
 The gap in these empirical literatures shows that various studies had examined the impact of job stress on employees' turnover intentions in apparel firms in Sri Lanka, public companies in Korea, employee in Iran, and hospital nurses in Isfahan, Iran among others.
-This implies that limited study had being reported in this domain in the context of hotel industry in Nigeria.
+This implies that limited study had being reported in this domain in the context of hotel industry in Ghana.